 The E3 Frame consists of 537 bytes or 1074 nibbles.
-Therefore, the XRT72L58 will supply 1074 TxNibClk pulses between the rising edges of two consecutive TxNibFrame pulses.
+Therefore, the XRT72L52 will supply 1074 TxNibClk pulses between the rising edges of two consecutive TxNibFrame pulses.
 The E3 Frame repetition rate is 8.0kHz.
 Hence, 1074 TxNibClk pulses for each E3 frame period amounts to TxNibClk running at approximately 8.592 MHz.
-The method by which the 1074 TxNibClk pulses are distributed throughout the E3 frame period is presented below.

-Nominally, the Transmit Section within the XRT72L58 will generate a TxNibClk pulse for every 4 RxOutClk (or TxInClk) periods.
+Nominally, the Transmit Section within the XRT72L52 will generate a TxNibClk pulse for every 4 RxOutClk (or TxInClk) periods.

-Interfacing the Transmit Payload Data Input Interface block of the XRT72L58 to the Terminal Equipment for Mode 4 Operation
+Interfacing the Transmit Payload Data Input Interface block of the XRT72L52 to the Terminal Equipment for Mode 4 Operation

-Figure 163 presents an illustration of the Transmit Payload Data Input Interface block (within the XRT72L58) being interfaced to the Terminal Equipment, for Mode 4 Operation.
+Figure 150 presents an illustration of the Transmit Payload Data Input Interface block (within the XRT72L52) being interfaced to the Terminal Equipment, for Mode 4 Operation.

-FIGURE 163.
-ILLUSTRATION OF THE TERMINAL EQUIPMENT BEING INTERFACED TO THE TRANSMIT PAYLOAD DATA INPUT INTERFACE BLOCK OF THE XRT72L58 FOR MODE 4 (NIBBLE-PARALLEL/LOOP-TIMED) OPERATION clock by both the XRT72L58 and the Terminal Equipment.
+FIGURE 150.
+THE TERMINAL EQUIPMENT BEING INTERFACED TO THE TRANSMIT PAYLOAD DATA INPUT INTERFACE BLOCK FOR MODE 4 (NIBBLE-PARALLEL/LOOP-TIMED) OPERATION

-When the XRT72L58 is operating in this mode, it will function as the source of the 8.592MHz (e.g., the 34.368MHz clock signal divided by 4) clock signal that will be used as the Terminal Equipment Interface
+When the XRT72L52 is operating in this mode, it will function as the source of the 8.592MHz (e.g., the 34.368MHz clock signal divided by 4) clock signal that will be used as the Terminal Equipment Interface clock by both the XRT72L52 and the Terminal Equipment.

-The Terminal Equipment will output the payload data of the Outbound E3 data stream via its E3\Data\Out[3:0] pins on the rising edge of the

-8.592MHz clock signal at the E3\Nib\Clock\In input pin.
+The Terminal Equipment will output the payload data of the Outbound E3 data stream via its E3\Data\Out[3:0] pins on the rising edge of the 8.592MHz clock signal at the E3\Nib\Clock\In input pin.

-The XRT72L58 will latch the Outbound E3 data stream (from the Terminal Equipment) on the rising edge of the TxNibClk output clock signal.
-The XRT72L58 will indicate that it is processing the last nibble, within a given E3 frame, by pulsing its TxNib-Frame output pin "High" for one TxNibClk clock period.
-When the Terminal Equipment detects a pulse at its Tx\Start\of\Frame input pin, it is expected to transmit the first nibble, of the very next Outbound E3 frame to the XRT72L58 via the E3\Data\Out[3:0] (or TxNib[3:0] pins).
+The XRT72L52 will latch the Outbound E3 data stream (from the Terminal Equipment) on the rising edge of the TxNibClk output clock signal.
+The XRT72L52 will indicate that it is processing the last nibble, within a given E3 frame, by pulsing its TxNibFrame output pin "High" for one TxNibClk clock period.
+When the Terminal Equipment detects a pulse at its Tx\Start\of\Frame input pin, it is expected to transmit the first nibble, of the very next Outbound E3 frame to the XRT72L52 via the E3\Data\Out[3:0] (or TxNib[3:0] pins).

-Finally, for the Nibble-Parallel Mode operation, the XRT72L58 will pulse the TxOHInd output pin "High"

-for a total of 14 nibble periods (e.g., for the 7 overhead bytes, within each of the E3, ITU-T G.832 frames).
-At the beginning of an E3 frame, the XRT72L58 will pulse the TxOHInd output pin "High" for 4 nibble periods.
-These four nibbles represent the "FA1" and "FA2" bytes within each E3 frame.
-Throughout the remainder of the E3 framing period, the XRT72L58 will pulse the TxOHInd output pin 5 times.
+Finally, for the Nibble-Parallel Mode operation, the XRT72L52 will pulse the TxOHInd output pin "High" for a total of 14 nibble periods (e.g., for the 7 overhead bytes, within each of the E3, ITU-T G.832 frames).
+At the beginning of an E3 frame, the XRT72L52 will pulse the TxOHInd output pin "High" for 4 nibble periods.
+These four nibbles represent the FA1 and FA2 bytes within each E3 frame.
+Throughout the remainder of the E3 framing period, the XRT72L52 will pulse the TxOHInd output pin 5 times.
 The width (or duration) of each of these pulses will be two nibbles.
 Clearly, each of these 5 pulses corresponds to the five remaining overhead bytes, within the E3, ITU-T G.832 framing structure.

-The behavior of the signals between the XRT72L58 and the Terminal Equipment for E3 Mode 4 Operation is illustrated in Figure 164.
+The behavior of the signals between the XRT72L52 and the Terminal Equipment for E3 Mode 4 Operation is illustrated in Figure 151.